Grainger College of Engineering

 The Grainger College of Engineering is the engineering school of the University of Illinois Urbana-Champaign.
-It was established in 1868 and is considered as one of the original units of school.
+The College was established in 1868 and is considered as one of the original units of the school.

+In 2019, the College of Engineering was renamed the Grainger College of Engineering, after the Grainger Foundation donated US$100 million as the latest of its US$300 million in donations to the college.

+The Siebel School of Computing and Data Science was established in 2024 and is part of the Grainger College of Engineering.

 Campus

-The College of Engineering is located at the northern terminus of the University of Illinois occupying the Bardeen Quadrangle, the Beckman Quadrangle, and many nearby areas.
-Green Street almost perfectly divides the Engineering Campus from the rest of the University.
-So, engineers and the College of Engineering are often referred to as "North of Green."
+The College of Engineering is located at the northern terminus of the University of Illinois, occupying the Bardeen Quadrangle, the Beckman Quadrangle, and many nearby areas.

-The Engineering Hall serves as the primary anchor point for the College of Engineering and houses administrative offices as well as academic facilities.
-Built in 1894, it is the oldest surviving building on the Engineering portion of campus.
-It was designed by George Bullard, a University alumnus as part of the University held architecture competition and is an example of the Renaissance Revival style of architecture.
+The Engineering Hall was built in 1894, and is the oldest surviving building on the Engineering portion of campus.
+It was designed by George Bullard, a university alumnus, and is an example of the Renaissance Revival style of architecture.

-The Bardeen Quad is home to the Grainger Engineering Library, the largest engineering library in the world with over 260,000 physical volumes and a substantial electronic repository.
-The building costs nearly $30 million and has 135,000 square feet (13,000 m²) of floor space.
-It serves more than 1.5 million people annually.
-It offers services, including room reservations, computers, printing, scanning, copying, tutoring, and technology loans.
+The Bardeen Quad is home to the Grainger Engineering Library.
+The building cost just under $30 million and has 135,000 square feet (13,000 m²) of floor space.

-On 15 April 2019, the College of Engineering was named The Grainger College of Engineering after the Grainger Foundation.
-The Grainger Foundation donated US$100 million and an overall donation of US$300 million.